OpenEvalProject/evals/manuscripts/elife-92324/v1/manuscript.md

 ## Results and discussion

-## Expression of C-terminal Abl truncation constructs
+### Expression of C-terminal Abl truncation constructs

 To test the impact of the C-terminal αI-helix on Abl’s conformational equilibria and activity, Abl constructs of the regulatory core (Abl83-534) were expressed with decreasing αI-helix length by introducing stop codons (Figure 2).
 While Abl constructs with partial truncations of the αI’-helix (Abl83-522 and Abl83-525) could not be purified to homogeneity and were very unstable, the first well purifiable truncation construct was Abl83-519, which misses the entire αI’-helix part of the myristoyl-bound conformation (Figure 2A).
 As compared to Abl83-534, its expression yield is reduced about fourfold as quantified by western blot (Figure 2B) and analysis of the fully purified construct (Figure 2C).
 The C-terminus was then further truncated by one amino acid at a time until Abl83-513, thereby removing sequentially the αI–αI’ loop and the last two residues T514 and M515 of the αI-helix part of the myristoyl-bound conformation.
 The resulting constructs had further reduced expression yields down to less than 10% for the least expressing Abl83-513 relative to Abl83-534 (Figure 2B).
 This reduction in yield can be rationalized by the sequential loss of stabilizing interactions between the αI-αI’ loop and the αI’-helix involving residues F516, Q517, S520, and D523 (Nagar et al., 2003; Nagar et al., 2006) and the loss of α-helical backbone hydrogen bonds originating at T514 and M515.

 ![Figure 2.](https://cdn.elifesciences.org/articles/92324/elife-92324-fig2-v1.jpg)

 **Figure 2.:** (A) Detailed view of the interaction site between the SH2 domain (yellow) and the C-terminus of the Abl KD with its αH- (dark blue) and αI- (cyan) helices from the crystal structure of the assembled Abl core (PDB 2FO0).
 The Cα-atoms of M515, Q517, and S519 are shown as cyan spheres (B) Top: western blot of E. coli-expressed, soluble truncated Abl constructs in the supernatant after cell lysis.
 Bottom: expression yields of the corresponding Abl constructs as quantified from the gel bands.
-The numbers on the horizontal axis denote the last amino acid of the respective construct Abl83-X. (C) Relative yields of the purified truncated Abl constructs and Abl83-534,E528K as quantified by OD280.Figure 2—source data 1.Figure 2B.Figure 2—source data 2.Figure 2B with annotation of relevant bands.
+The numbers on the horizontal axis denote the last amino acid of the respective construct Abl83-X. (C) Relative yields of the purified truncated Abl constructs and Abl83-534,E528K as quantified by OD280.

 Due to these severe reductions in yield, large-scale expressions of 15N-labeled constructs for NMR and kinase assays were then only carried out for Abl83-519, Abl83-517, and Abl83-515.
 The final yield after purification for Abl83-515 was 0.16 mg per liter expression culture and reduced about 20-fold relative to Abl83-534 (3.0 mg/L; Figure 2C).
 Furthermore, also a full-length Abl83-534 construct harboring the malignant E528K mutation could be purified with good yield (1.3 mg/L).

-## Truncation of the C-terminal αI–αI’-loop leads to less disassembly of the Abl core by imatinib
+### Truncation of the C-terminal αI–αI’-loop leads to less disassembly of the Abl core by imatinib

 Assembled and disassembled Abl core conformations can be readily distinguished by the 1H-15N chemical shifts of the SH3 and SH2 domain backbone resonances (Skora et al., 2013; Sonti et al., 2018).
 The well-resolved resonances of V130, T136, and G149 shift particularly strongly (Figure 3A, left) when the type II inhibitor imatinib binds to Abl83-534, which leads to the disassembly of the Abl core as shown by SAXS, NMR relaxation and RDC data (Skora et al., 2013).
 No pronounced chemical shift changes are observed for these resonances between the Abl83-534•imatinib and the Abl83-‍519•imatinib complexes, indicating that the latter is also disassembled.
 Upon further truncation of the Abl C-terminus (Abl83-517 and Abl83-515), the resonances of the imatinib complexes shift on a straight line from the disassembled Abl83-534•imatinib in the direction of the Abl83-534 apo form, which is in the assembled conformation (Skora et al., 2013).
 In contrast, the apo forms of the Abl C-terminal truncations have very similar, yet not completely identical, chemical shifts to apo Abl83-534 (Figure 3A, center) which indicates that they are also assembled (see below).